 Sign-up bonus winner: Tie

-Rewards rate: Chase Freedom Unlimited
+Rewards rate potential winner: Chase Freedom Unlimited

-Annual fee: Tie
+Annual fee winner: Tie

-Introductory APR period: Tie
+Introductory APR period winner: Tie

 Foreign transaction fee: Capital One Quicksilver

-On your next trip abroad, you’ll want to pack the Quicksilver.
-The Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges 3 percent on every purchase made overseas.
+On your next trip abroad, you’ll want to pack the Capital One Quicksilver instead of the Chase Freedom Unlimited.
+The Capital One Quicksilver doesn’t charge any foreign transaction fees, while the Chase Freedom Unlimited charges 3 percent on each purchase made overseas.

-Which card earns or saves the most
+Which card earns or saves the most?

 Chase Freedom Unlimited vs. Capital One Quicksilver spending example